geraldcroes/traefik-quickstart/README.md

 **That's it.
 Now you can launch Træfik!**

-In the `traefik-quickstart/traefik` folder, run the following command (that will deploy the container defined in our `docker-compose.yml` file):
+From the `traefik-quickstart/traefik` folder, run the following command (that will deploy the container defined in our `docker-compose.yml` file):

 ```shell
 docker-compose up -d